Stephen Curry (comedian): Television

 Between 2004 and 2005, Curry had a regular role in the drama series The Secret Life of Us.
-He also appeared towards the end of the third series of Frontline taking over from Torquil Neilson as the sound recorder.

 Curry was a guest on Rove Live on several occasions.
 He has also appeared on the TV comedy series Thank God You're Here and Spicks and Specks several times, and has once been a guest on Talkin' 'bout Your Generation.

 Since 2005, he has appeared in several Toyota Memorable Moments advertisements featuring iconic Australian rules football players of yesteryear Wayne Harmes, James Hird, Peter Daicos, Dermott Brereton, Malcolm Blight, Alex Jesaulenko, Tony Lockett, Francis Bourke, Bruce Doull and Kevin Bartlett and most recently Leigh Matthews with fellow comedian Dave Lawson, doing deliberately over-the-top reenactments of well-known moments of historic matches.

 In 2007, Curry portrayed Graham Kennedy in The King, a telemovie examining Kennedy's life.
 The role required Curry to lose 14 kilograms.
 Also in 2007, Stephen appeared in The Librarians on a recurring basis as a tour guide.

 In 2008, Curry hosted the 50th AFI Awards for the Nine Network.

 In 2009, Curry had a role in the mini-series False Witness, a role in 30 Seconds and a guest role in Wilfred.

 In 2011, Curry played Sam Pickles in the Australian drama Cloudstreet, which is based on the novel of the same name by Tim Winton.

 In 2012, Curry guest-starred in an episode of the Australian lawyer-drama Rake as Alex Alford.
-His character was accused of cutting off the "membrum virīle" (penis) of his neighbour.

 From 2012 to 2013, He was part of the rotating cast of the Acclaimed Australian Drama series Redfern Now as policeman Ryan Hobbs.

 During 2013 and 2014, Curry starred in the ABC drama series The Time Of Our Lives.